yochaigal/cairn/wip/2e/setting-seeds.md

 | **7**  | Shortcut  |             |
 | **8**  | Standard  |             |

 ## People

+- Roll on the [Culture](#culture) table, and record the results:
-- Roll on the [People](#people) table and record the result.
+- Roll on the [Resources](#resources) table and record the results.
+- Answer the following:
  - How do the people that live there perceive themselves, and how others perceive them?
  - What effects does the region's terrain have on the people that live there?
- - What would draw someone there, and why would they stay?
-- Roll on the [Resources](#resources) table and record the results.
  - What resources are in abundance, and what are scarce?
  - How do these factors relate to the other aspects of the region, and how does it shape the people that live there?

-Once you've gathered the results of these tables, combine them in order to create a cohesive theme for this region.
-For example, if I rolled a region covered in plains and surrounded by rivers, I might assume that the locals here were tradespeople, selling their wares to the neighbors downriver.
-If I rolled that the people there were religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
-And if their primary resources were land, I'd assume they grew their own food, but that their traders were always on the search for spices from distant lands.
+ - What would draw someone there, and why would they stay?

+### Culture

 Roll 2d20 and combine the results.